imask333/cse15l-lab-reports/another.md

-_Smile, you're on camera_
+*Installing Visual Studio Code, log in client, runnining commands on client, moving files over SSH, setting an SSH key, and optimizing remote running*
 # Installing VScode

 .
-I had VSCode before, but I went on the VSCode website and downloaded it.
+I had VSCode before, but I went on the VSCode website and downloaded it, and the website is https://www.github.com .
-.
 It took 5 minutes to download
 ![Installing VScode](https://user-images.githubusercontent.com/114331111/193392523-c9a20985-0d73-4997-be19-6d2c68819397.jpg)